Top

 • The student meets additional criteria to enrol in the course, as determined by the course instructor.

-Permission to take a graduate course is not always granted and space in these courses is limited.
+Permission to enrol in a graduate course is not always granted and space in these courses is limited.
 Students should enrol in an alternate course that can be taken if the requested graduate course is not approved by the instructor or there is no space in the course.

 Fall Timetable: